-Thomas Dan Friedkin will serve as a Director as of the effective date of the registration statement of which this prospectus forms a part.
+Thomas Daniel Friedkin will serve as one of our Directors as of the effective date of the registration statement of which this prospectus forms a part.
 Mr. Friedkin is currently Chairman and Chief Executive Officer of The Friedkin Group, a privately held consortium of businesses and investments in the automotive, entertainment and hospitality industries.
-Mr. Friedkin is also the Chairman and Chief Executive Officer of Gulf States Toyota, a subsidiary of The Friedkin Group and one of the world's largest independent distributors of Toyota vehicles and parts, serving more than 150 dealers.
-Under Mr. Friedkin's leadership, Gulf States Toyota sold \$9 billion of vehicles in 2018.
+Mr. Friedkin is also the Chairman and Chief Executive Officer of Gulf States Toyota, a subsidiary of The Friedkin's leadership, Gulf States Toyota sold \$9 billion of vehicles in 2018.
 Gulf States Toyota has consistently been recognized by the Houston Chronicle as one of the "Top Private Companies" in Houston and was recognized by Forbes as one of America's "Best Midsize Employers."
 Furthermore, Mr. Friedkin founded media investment company 30West, which controls Neon Group, the company responsible for funding the release and distribution of Oscar best picture, Parasite.
 Mr. Friedkin also founded Imperative Entertainment, which has financially backed major motion films including The Mule, The Square and I, Tonya.
 In addition to his experience in the media space, Mr. Friedkin also serves as Chairman of Auberge Resorts Collection, a portfolio of luxury hotels, resorts and residences, spanning across eight time zones and three continents.
 Mr. Friedkin also founded Pursuit Aviation, an aerial photography company that has used their breakthrough platform, known as JETCAM, to pair shot-over camera systems with aerobatic jet aircraft to perform work for acclaimed movies and television, including Dunkirk, Thor and Ray Donovan.
 Mr. Friedkin has a long history tied to aviation, stemming from his father, a famed aviator and owner of Carlsbad Jet Center, and grandfather, the founder of the discount airline Pacific Southwest Air.
 Mr. Friedkin holds a B.A. from Georgetown University and an M.B.A. from Rice University.